I love ActiveCampaign. Heck, I still have a bunch of sites (including this one), leveraging ActiveCampaign.

 - Sendlane versus Sendinblue

 Final Send: What’s the Best Alternative to ActiveCampaign?

 Overall, the one email marketing platform that stands out as 1) most similar to ActiveCampaign, 2) significantly ahead of the others and 2) for a more scalable price than ActiveCampaign, has to be Sendinblue here.

-That said, some specific use cases to consider:
+That said, some specific marketing automation use cases to consider for different marketers:

 - Looking for a more capable CRM solution?
 Go with Ontraport for best-in class contact management and automation.